jbpawlik/SwimNW/README.md

 8:20 - Trying to learn enough about props to save temporary coordinates from the longPress so that they can be used in the NewMarker form.
 I think I should have learned this from the lessons but I didn't quite grasp it at the time.

+11:30 - This is taking me forever.
+Because of how I set up the drawer menu, none of the screens are actually inside a parent.
+I am having to create new components just to be able to pass props between them.
+It is very frustrating.